-- Written commitment to work at Virginia Hospital Center in the Division of Patient Care Services for a minimum of two years in a full time status following graduation.
-The two year commitment runs concurrent with the Fellowship commitment that is required for all new RN graduates.
-An Application for Employment, found on the Hospital's website, must be submitted with Application for Scholarship.
+- Written commitment to work at Virginia Hospital Center in the Division of Patient Care Services for a minimum of two years (4160 hours) following graduation for each $5,000 or portion thereof received.

 - Written agreement to respond to inquiries regarding academic progress including official transcripts covering academic work since the scholarship award.

-- Employment at Virginia Hospital Center should begin at the first available new graduate fellowship program following graduation.
+- Employment as a Registered Nurse at Virginia Hospital Center should begin at the first available new graduate program following graduation.